fluxrider/playlist_shuffle/README.md

 In other words, you now have two sequences that play one after another.
 There is no way the same song can be heard twice in a row anymore, since you need to at least visit all the entries of the other sequence before seeing it again.

-Unless the sequence comes pre-shuffled, the first pass should shuffle over the whole sequence.
+Note that unless the sequence comes pre-shuffled, the first pass should shuffle over the whole sequence.
 We only begin using the two disjoint shuffles once we start looping, from the second pass and onwards.
 This is shown in the figure below by the full bar on top.

 ![](res/split.svg)

 This solution is quite easy to implement, gives good enough results, and in all honesty if it was more prevalent I wouldn't be writing a paper about it.
 An implementation of this shuffle is available in [split.c](src/split.c).

 The variance is left to be desired of course.
 Over just one loop, the listener knows which songs are in which group and is well-informed on what cannot possibly play next.

-The shuffle is now biased, so it becomes slightly harder to verify that the implementation of this algorithm is correct.
-You would need to verify that each half has been shuffled correctly without bias.
+The overall shuffle is now biased, so it becomes slightly harder to verify that the implementation of this algorithm is correct.
+You would need to verify that each half has been shuffled correctly in itself.

 Distance statistics in a simulation with a sequence of 100 elements, looping 10,000 times.
 The halves are 50 in length.